tiffanyqi/chinese-wanikani/README.md

 CREATE ROLE username WITH PASSWORD 'password';
 ```
 - `python3 manage.py runserver`, runs the app! now go to localhost:8000 to ensure it works

-## Creating a working setup for the database
-- Save characters in the database: `python3 manage.py populate_characters_in_db`
+- run `bash wanikani/management/commands/setup_db.sh` to populate characters and vocabulary in the database
-- Update levels for characters: `python3 manage.py update_levels`
+- create a user!
+This will automatically create ProgressCharacters for you.

 # TODOs: